TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 62/Isaiah 62.12.md

 ---

-And they shall call them The holy people, The redeemed of Jehovah: and thou shalt be called Sought out, A city not forsaken.
+They shall call them The holy people, The redeemed of Yahweh: and you shall be called Sought out, A city not forsaken.